aliyun/terraform-provider-alicloud/website/docs/r/wafv3_domain.html.markdown

 * `sni_host` - (Optional) Sets the value of the custom SNI extension field.
 If this parameter is not set, the value of the **Host** field in the request header is used as the value of the SNI extension field by default.In general, you do not need to customize SNI unless your business has special configuration requirements.
 You want WAF to use SNI that is inconsistent with the actual request Host in the back-to-origin request (that is, the custom SNI set here).> This parameter is required only when **sni_enalbed** is set to **true** (indicating that back-to-source SNI is enabled).
 * `write_timeout` - (Optional) Write timeout duration> **Unit**: seconds, **Value range**: 5~1800.

+### `redirect-request_headers`

+The request headers supports the following:
+* `key` - (Optional) The traffic tag field and value of the domain name, which is used to mark the traffic processed by WAF. the format of this parameter value is **[{" k ":"_key_"," v ":"_value_"}]**. where_key_represents the specified custom request header field, and_value_represents the value set for this field.By specifying the custom request header field and the corresponding value, when the access traffic of the domain name passes through WAF, WAF automatically adds the specified custom field value to the request header as the traffic mark, which is convenient for backend service statistics.Explain that if the custom header field already exists in the request, the system will overwrite the value of the custom field in the request with the set traffic tag value.
+* `value` - (Optional) The traffic tag field and value of the domain name, which is used to mark the traffic processed by WAF. the format of this parameter value is **[{" k ":"_key_"," v ":"_value_"}]**. where_key_represents the specified custom request header field, and_value_represents the value set for this field.By specifying the custom request header field and the corresponding value, when the access traffic of the domain name passes through WAF, WAF automatically adds the specified custom field value to the request header as the traffic mark, which is convenient for backend service statistics.Explain that if the custom header field already exists in the request, the system will overwrite the value of the custom field in the request with the set traffic tag value.

 ## Attributes Reference